Dash-Group-BLG411E/Mini-Games/README.md

-# 🎮 Multiplayer Tic Tac Toe
+# 🎮 Multiplayer Mini-Games Platform

-A modern, feature-rich multiplayer Tic Tac Toe game built with Node.js, Socket.IO, and vanilla JavaScript.
+A modern, feature-rich multiplayer gaming platform built with Node.js, Socket.IO, MongoDB, and vanilla JavaScript.
+Play Tic Tac Toe, Rock Paper Scissors, and Memory Match with friends in real-time!

 ## ✨ Features

 ### 🎯 Core Game Features
-- **Username Support**: Players must enter a unique username before playing
+- **User Authentication**: Secure registration and login system with JWT tokens
 - **Spectator Mode**: Watch ongoing games when rooms are full
 - **Real-time Multiplayer**: Play with friends using Socket.IO
 - **Game State Persistence**: All game states are synchronized across players and spectators
+- **Online Users Tracking**: See who's online in the lobby

-### 🔐 Authentication
+### 🔐 Authentication & User Management
-- **Register & Login**: Use the new forms to create an account (`POST /api/auth/register`) or authenticate (`POST /api/auth/login`)
+- **Register & Login**: Secure account creation and authentication with password hashing
 - **JWT Tokens**: Tokens are stored in `localStorage` and automatically sent with Socket.IO handshakes and protected API requests
-- **Protected Views**: Lobby, game, and scoreboard views require a valid token and the logout button clears the session
+- **Protected Views**: Lobby, game, and scoreboard views require a valid token
+- **Profile Management**: Update display name and avatar
+- **Password Management**: Change password with validation requirements
+- **Account Deletion**: Delete your account and all associated data
+- **Password Requirements**: Minimum 8 characters, must contain letters and numbers, no special characters

 ### 🕹️ Mini-Games
-- **Tic Tac Toe**: The flagship two-player game now runs inside authenticated rooms.
-- **Rock Paper Scissors**: Pick this mode when creating rooms to play quick rounds.
-- **Memory Match**: Coming soon—server-controlled card flips and turn tracking.
+- **Tic Tac Toe**: Best-of-3 rounds format - first player to win 3 rounds wins the game.
+Classic 3x3 grid gameplay with alternating turns.
+- **Rock Paper Scissors**: First-to-5 wins format - compete in multiple rounds until one player reaches 5 wins.
+Quick and exciting gameplay.
+- **Memory Match**: Flip cards to find matching pairs!
+Turn-based multiplayer with score tracking.
+First player to find all matches wins.

 ### 🏠 Live Room Lobby
-- **Room Browser**: View all active rooms with player counts and game status
+- **Room Browser**: View all active rooms with player counts, game status, and game type
 - **Smart Joining**: Join as a player (if space available) or as a spectator
-- **Room Creation**: Create custom-named rooms or use auto-generated room IDs
+- **Room Creation**: Create custom-named rooms with your choice of game type (Tic Tac Toe, Rock Paper Scissors, or Memory Match)
 - **Live Updates**: Real-time updates when players join/leave rooms
+- **Lobby Chat**: Chat with all online players in the lobby
+- **Room Chat**: Private chat within game rooms for players and spectators

 ### 🏆 Scoreboard System
-- **Win/Loss/Draw Tracking**: Automatic tracking of all game results
+- **Win/Loss/Draw Tracking**: Automatic tracking of all game results across all game types
 - **Player Statistics**: View wins, losses, draws, total games, and win rate
-- **Top Players Ranking**: See the best players ranked by wins and win rate
+- **Top Players Ranking**: See the best players ranked by wins, win rate, and total games
-- **Persistent Storage**: Scores are saved to JSON file (easily upgradeable to database)
+- **MongoDB Storage**: All scores and user data are persistently stored in MongoDB
+- **Real-time Updates**: Scoreboard updates automatically as games finish

 ### 🎨 Modern UI/UX
 - **Beautiful Design**: Modern gradient background with glassmorphism effects